holoviz/panel/doc/how_to/custom_components/reactive_esm/reactive_esm_layout.md

-# Create Layouts With ReactiveESM
+# Create Layouts With ESM Components

-In this guide we will show you how to build custom layouts using HTML and `ReactiveESM`.
+In this guide we will show you how to build custom layouts `JSComponent`, `ReactComponent` or `PreactComponent`.

 ## Layout a single Panel Component